 As the global need for environmental awareness and social change is becoming increasingly urgent, companies that are seizing the opportunity to use their profits to make a social impact are, in turn, generating higher profits.

-Social responsibility has reached the point where it is almost expected of large companies, but businesses of all size should be seeking to increase their environmental responsibility and enact positive social change.
+Corporate social responsibility (CSR) has reached the point where it is almost expected of large companies, but businesses of all size should be seeking to increase their environmental responsibility and enact positive social change.
 Whether you've switched to making your products with recycled plastic or are donating 5% of every sale to a worthy cause, your clientele will appreciate their funds going towards something more.
 Social impact is also an excellent way to generate loyalty, especially when your clientele is emotionally attached to a cause you are supporting.

 3. Customer Appreciation